gvwilson/thirdbit/src/fiction/iffy/index.md

 You can see how things fit together."

 He straightened.
-"Gayathri only knows about your spatial reasoning.
+"Gayathri knows about your spatial reasoning.
-If she realizes you can talk to the machines as well, there's nothing she won't do to get her hands on you."
+If she realizes you can already talk to the machines as well, there's nothing she won't do to get her hands on you.
+And nothing she won't do to you once she's got you."

 Iffy nodded.
 She had played enough sims to know what happened to people with special abilities,